aki-tera/022_distance_estimation_by_camera/README.md

 ## DEMO

-### Your webcam can be measured by the distance between id0 and id1 within the enclosed mark.
+### Your webcam can be measured by the distance between id0 and id1 within the enclosed mark

 <img src="https://user-images.githubusercontent.com/44888139/130731372-a2ff920d-f9e1-45e4-9a34-1c08de441ed3.png" height="500px">

-### You can get webcam infomation.
+### You can get webcam infomation

 <img src="https://user-images.githubusercontent.com/44888139/130957708-4f060f34-4286-49f2-a812-220ae4e36bb9.png" height="300px">